ChetanB1997/Youtube-reviews-sentiment-analysis/readme.md

 - Performs sentiment analysis on the preprocessed comments using a machine learning model.
 - Generates visualizations to illustrate the sentiment distribution of the comments.
 - Provides summary statistics and insights about the sentiment of the comments.
+- *FastAPI Integration**: Our project is built using the FastAPI web framework.

 ## Prerequisites